- Introduction to Kali Linux on Raspberry Pi 4B

 Download the Kali Linux Image

-Head to the official Kali Linux website.
-Navigate to the Kali ARM Images section.
-Download the Raspberry Pi 4 image.
-Make sure to get the correct version for your hardware.
+Go to the official Kali Linux website and navigate to the Kali ARM Images section.
+Download the specific Raspberry Pi 4 image suitable for your hardware.

 Flash the Image to SD Card

-Use a tool like Balena Etcher or Raspberry Pi Imager.
-Select the Kali Linux image file.
-Choose your microSD card.
-Click Flash and wait for the process to complete.
-This usually takes a few minutes.
+Use tools like Balena Etcher or Raspberry Pi Imager to flash the downloaded Kali image onto your microSD card.
+The process usually takes several minutes to complete.

 First Boot and Initial Setup